ARBUCHELI/OOP-EXERCISE-CODE-A-GAUSSIAN-CLASS/README.md

 Coding a class in Python, using mathematical libraries and graphic libraries.

-This exercise includes a file called 'numbers.txt', which you can see into the folder titled 3.OOP_code_gaussian_class.
+This exercise includes a file called 'numbers.txt', which you need to save an access properly when you run the code.
 The 'numbers.txt' file is read in by the read_data_file() method.